 - 37. In times of disaster, the low capacity of community-based management structures increases people's vulnerability.
 Hungry poor people cannot create and maintain such structures because they lack knowledge of good management practices and cannot give time to training because they are busy trying to meet their basic needs.
 The 2005-2006 mid-term evaluation noted that lack of market linkages was a major constraint for beneficiaries who had developed new livelihood skills and community assets such as beehives and fish farms. - 38.
 The long-term objective of this component is to improve livelihoods and food security in rural communities and households, particularly those headed by women, and to increase resilience to natural disasters.
-The immediate objectives are (i) to enhance the capacities of community-based structures to create, manage and maintain their assets, (ii) to improve access to training in HNE, HIV/AIDS awareness and income-generating activities and (iii) to strengthen the capacity of national institutions and development partners to respond rapidly to natural disasters through selective transfer of skills and capacity.
+The immediate objectives are (i) to enhance the capacity of targeted communities to set up and run community-based management structures that contribute to long-term food security, (ii) to enhance the capacities of community-based structures to create, manage and maintain their assets11 (iii) to improve access to training in HNE, HIV/AIDS awareness and income-generating activities and (iv) to strengthen the capacity of national institutions and development partners to respond rapidly to natural disasters through selective transfer of skills and capacity.
+FFA interventions will complement non-food assistance to address current causes of food insecurity, lack of inputs, poor infrastructure and HIV/AIDS.
+WFP will advocate for complementary activities to address needs in the medium and long term, replacement of livestock, establishment of small irrigation schemes and provision of inputs.
 Preference will be given to implementing partners with technical competence and adequate funding that operate in communities where components 1 and 2 take place.
 If further resources become available, CP components will be supplemented by interventions that strengthen consumption transfers and safety-net programming for vulnerable groups.
 The emphasis will be on pregnant women, ART/TB patients and malnourished children through scaled up NPVG activities.